jackyzha0/jackyzha0.github.io/content/thoughts/selfishness.md

 His Holiness skillfully _redefines_ selfishness to mean the healthy pursuit of what’s best for yourself: what would bring you genuine happiness -- caring about others.

+## Porousness of the self
+selfishness depends on what the definition of the self is

+[noosphere](https://en.wikipedia.org/wiki/Noosphere) as the extended self

+[The Egg](https://www.youtube.com/watch?v=h6fcK_fRYaI) by Andy Weir + Kurzgesagt